-In this guide we explain the key elements of a Home Manager’s job and the questions around working in Care Homes in the UK.
+In this guide we explain the key elements of a Care Home Manager’s job and the questions around working in Care Homes in the UK.
 We cover typical home manager pay, CQC requirements and guidance, an overview of the challenges faced by Home Managers and Registered Managers, plus expert career development advice.

 Registered Home Manager

 Thanks especially to Liam Palmer for his insight into social care management and help with putting this page together.
 Liam is the author of 2 books on raising quality standards in care homes through developing leadership skills.
 The 2nd is called "Leadership Secrets of Care Home Managers” inspired by several meetings with the Chief Inspector of the regulator, the CQC.
 Liam has been fortunate to work as a senior manager across many healthcare brands including a large private hospital, a large retirement village and medium to large care homes in the private sector and 3rd sector.
 He is a consultant in the sector.

 We asked Care Home Managers about the challenges that they face in care.
 We learned that the public perception of care is a huge concern to those working in the industry.